Skip to main content

 Doritos, “Keep Your Hands Off” (2010)

 This bold little kid actually slaps the man his mom brings home and tells him not to touch his mom OR his Doritos.
-Bet you turned your head to the TV when you heard that smack in this commercial.
+Bet you turned your head to the TV when you heard that smack.
 This protective boy tugged at your emotions, made you stop in your tracks, and made you crave those apparently slap-an-adult-worthy chips.
-The number of people that went to the store to buy Doritos the next few days was astronomical.
+The number of people who went to the store to buy Doritos the next few days was astronomical.

 Google, “Parisian Love” (2009)